 The prosecution conceded that Cole’s legal defense had been inadequate and the court granted Cole an evidentiary hearing in 2007 to determine if that inadequate representation had likely affected the outcome of the trial.
 At the hearing, Jones admitted that he had never seen the shooter and that he had relied on the description provided by his daughters.
 There was also evidence that Jones himself may have been the shooter.

-In April 2009, the Superior Court judge vacated Cole’s conviction, and the charges against him were dismissed in July 2009.
+In April 2009, a Superior Court judge vacated Cole’s conviction, and the charges against him were dismissed in July 2009.
 Cole remained in prison for the November 2000 stabbing until 2010.
 After his attorneys argued that Cole should receive credit for time served on the overturned conviction, the district attorney’s office filed new charges against Cole for allegedly concealing a razor blade in his mattress while in prison.
 Cole was acquitted on that charge in December 2009.

 The California Innocence Project also received a request for help from Anthony and the Northern California Innocence Project took over the case in 2008.
 They established that in addition to fabricating his eyewitness testimony, Jones had perjured himself when he claimed that he had received no benefit for his testimony.
 In fact the district attorney had granted him favorable treatment on a pimping and pandering charge he was facing, and the trial prosecutors failed to inform the court or the defense that Jones had presented perjured testimony.
 Anthony's lawyers also showed that Anthony's trial attorney had not conducted an investigation that would have undermined the prosecutors’ case.

 On October 1, 2011 a judge vacated Anthony’s conviction because of ineffective assistance of counsel and prosecutorial misconduct, and he was released on October 4th.
 Prosecutors dismissed the charges on November 18, 2011.